EndPointCorp/end-point-blog/2020/04/29/messaging-app-spring-kafka-pt-two.html.md

 }
 ```

-We are going to define different Kafka consumer methods listening different topics for different purposes in our messaging app.
+We are going to define different Kafka consumer methods listening to different topics for different purposes in our messaging app.

 #### Producer Configuration